tagion/core-playnet/README.md

 ```
 ../wallet.sh wallet_2 tagionwallet --update --amount --pin 0002 --port 10801
 ```
-> Notice: for the transactions in mode1, we use ports: 10801 - 1080N
+> Notice: for the transactions in mode1 we use ports: 10801 - 1080N
 > For mode0 you can use the default port - 10800

 Now you can see how much TGN you have on your account.
+Available - is how much tagions you can spend now.
+Locked - is how much tagions locked until transaction completed

+> IMPORTANT!
+>
+> Your balance is a sum of your bills.
+When you make a transaction - needed amount of bills will be locked, so you can't make a next transaction using same bills.
+You may notice after transaction your `Locked: ` field changed.
+> If you haven't sent a contract or transaction failed for some reason - you can unlock bills by next command:
+> ```
+> tagionwallet --unlock --pin 0001
+> ```
+> or docker version:
+> ```
+> ../wallet.sh wallet_1 tagionwallet --unlock --pin 0001
+> ```
 #### Make a payment
 ```
 ../wallet.sh wallet_2 tagionwallet --pay ../wallet_1/invoice_file.hibon --send --pin 0002 --port 10801